gdsc-umit/Sentiment-analysis-to-detect-depression-via-social-media/README.md

 Testing<br>
 In the testing phase, the 30% of data is split randomly from the dataset and is tested on the predictive model.
 The test data is pre-processed and classified either positive or negative. <br>
 <br>
 <b>DEPLOYMENT OF MODEL</b> <br>
 We have deployed our model on mia. <br>
 A string input parameter is required which would be the tweet that needs to be analysed.
 The output indicates and prints whether the input tweet is depressive or non depressive. <br>

-The link of the same can be found here: https://miamarketplace.com/apps/i3zM28I1GlEgh47X2mG0XhWpRxikx_YEOU6pu7KWUAYN <br>
+The link of the same can be found here: https://miamarketplace.com/apps/i3zM28I1GlEgh47X2mG0XhWpRxikx_YEOU6pu7KWUAYN <br> <br>
 <b>FUTURE SCOPE</b> <br>
 <ul>
   <li>In future, we want to improvise the work with the same dataset but using deep learning techniques. </li>